 I worked on two research projects in undergrad, in which I mainly simulated different systems in C.

-For this project we wanted to use numerical evidence to find if the path of a certain dynamical system acting on a point is generically dense.
-Simulating this system was very interesting as not only did it require 128 bits of precision on each value, but because computer error is not actually perfectly gaussian we purposely included slightly louder gaussian noise to drown it out and clean up the model.
-My purpose on this project was to fully code up the entire simulation and make sure I correctly interpreted my professors' constructions.
-These simulations were written in C and executed on a supercomputer cluster, because of the amount of data and complexity of the problem at hand.
-Altogether this was my first really interesting academic project in which I did a very substantial portion of work, which was very much in thanks of Professors Gogolev and Kolmogorov.
+For this project, we wanted to use numerical evidence to find if the path of a certain dynamical system acting on a point is generically dense.
+Simulating this system was very interesting, as not only did it require 128 bits of precision on each value, but because computer error is not actually perfectly gaussian we purposely included slightly louder Gaussian noise to drown it out and clean up the model.
+My purpose in this project was to fully code up the entire simulation and make sure I correctly interpreted my professor's instructions.
+These simulations were written in C and executed on a supercomputer cluster because of the amount of data and complexity of the problem at hand.
+Altogether, this was my first really interesting academic project in which I did a very substantial portion of work, which was very much in thanks of Professors Gogolev and Kolmogorov.